TEST THE SHAPE. THEN TEST THE PART.

 - Are 3D printed prototypes strong enough for testing?

 - Many are.
 Strength depends on process, material, print orientation, geometry, and load case.
-FDM PETG, nylon, SLA engineering resin, and SLS PA12 all handle different functional tests.
+FDM PETG and nylon handle most functional tests; SLA standard resin suits detail and cosmetic checks.

 - Can I prototype from a STEP file?